 There are no pre-entry requirements for this qualification.
 However centres must ensure that learners are able to complete this qualification, for example, through completing a skills scan to ensure they can work at the appropriate level.

 2.3.
 Qualification Structure

-This qualification is made up of one mandatory unit.
-To be awarded the qualification the learner must achieve two credits as shown in the table below.
+To be awarded this qualification the learner must achieve 2 mandatory units as shown in the table below.